-With your Personal Identification Number (“PIN”), you may use the Card to obtain cash at any Automated Teller Machine (“ATM”) that displays the Mastercard®, Cirrus®, Pulse® or MoneyPass acceptance marks, subject to your applicable daily cash withdrawal limit.
-Fees may apply; See the “PayPal Cash Card Fees” section for further details.
-If given the option, select "Checking Account" when using an ATM.
+With your Personal Identification Number (“PIN”), you may use the Card to obtain cash at any Automated Teller Machine (“ATM”) that displays the Mastercard®, Cirrus®, PULSE® or MoneyPass® Acceptance Marks, subject to your applicable daily cash withdrawal limit.
+Fees may apply; See Section 5 (PayPal Cash Card Fees) for further details.
+If given the option, select "Checking" when using an ATM.
 MoneyPass Network ATMs are not available in all areas, including the U.S. Virgin Islands (go to www.moneypass.com for a MoneyPass ATM locator).
 ATM owner-operators may impose their own fees and lower limits on cash withdrawals.
 All ATM transactions are treated as cash withdrawal transactions and subject to your daily cash withdrawal limit.
-You may also use your PIN at any Point of Sale (“POS”) device, as permissible by a merchant that bears the Maestro® or PULSE® Acceptance Mark, and subject to your daily purchase limit.
-Each time you use the Card, you authorize us to reduce the value available in your PayPal balance by the amount of the transaction and any applicable fees.
+You may also use your PIN at any Point-of-Sale (“POS”) device, as permissible by a merchant that bears the Maestro® or PULSE® Acceptance Marks, and subject to your daily purchase limit.
+Each time you use the Card, you authorize us to reduce the value available in your Balance by the amount of the transaction and any applicable fees.

 4.2 ATM Withdrawal and Spending Limits.
 There is a standard daily limit of $400.00 for ATM withdrawals and cash-like withdrawals, and a standard $3,000.00 daily limit for purchases.
 These daily limits are subject to periodic review and are subject to change based on your PayPal account history, activity, and other factors.
 PayPal retains sole discretion to apply and change these limits.
 You may log-in to your PayPal account to see your specific limits in effect.